 Parents of the schoolchildren supposedly went down there and found the remains of a couple of dozen children hidden in the walls.
-Charlie the janitor was long gone, & although a reward was put out for his capture, he was never found or arrested.
-The Dent Schoolhouse was closed shortly after that & has been converted into one of Ohio’s most popular haunted houses.
-It gets around 30,000 visitors every year during the Halloween season.
-The Dent Schoolhouse is at 5963 Harrison Ave., Harrison, OH 45248 - phone # (513) 445-9767 for ticket info.
+Charlie the janitor was long gone, and although a reward was put out for his capture, he was never found or arrested.
+The school was closed shortly after that and has been converted into one of Ohio’s most popular haunted houses.
+It gets around 30,000 visitors every year during Halloween season.
+We’ve never seen any actual evidence of the school’s story being true, but it’s certainly interesting nonetheless.

-Home City, OH (Sayler Park) - Hamilton County (mid 1800's - 1911 river & railroad town annexed into Sayler Park)
+Sayler Park, OH (Home City) – Hamilton County (mid-1800s – present river and railroad town annexed into Sayler Park)

 Classification: historic town

-Location: City Of Cincinnati, Hamilton County – On Home City Ave. near the Ivanhoe Ave. intersection
+Location: City of Cincinnati, Hamilton County – On Home City Ave near the Ivanhoe Ave intersection

-Hamilton County Ohio Ghost Towns Research Resources
+Hamilton County, Ohio Ghost Towns Research Resources

 1856 – Hamilton County map